AngelGL/datamonkey/README.md

 ## Additional Configuration

-### Caching Behavior
+### Offline Processing
 By default, Data Monkey will attempt to pull the most recent version of your file template on each run using the template key you provide.
-If you'd prefer to use a local cached version of the template (downloadable on the summary screen of your file template), you can initialize the `FileProcessor` with the location of the template file:
+If you'd prefer to use a local version of the template (downloadable on the summary screen of your file template), you can initialize the `FileProcessor` with the location of the template file: